Skyrim-line/NovaGraph/README.md

 npm run dev
 ```

+## Adding New Algorithms
+Currently, adding another algorithm requires a lot of file modification.
+The steps are:
+1. Create the function in C++
+    - the algorithm should be in a file located at `src/wasm/algorithms`
+    - takes in input passed from JavaScript
+    - return a `val` object with necessary fields for rendering output
+2. Add this function to `EMSCRIPTEN_BINDINGS` in `src/wasm/graph.cpp`
+3. Add the algorithm enum to `src/algorithms.js`
+4. Add the input button to `src/App.jsx`
+    - the button should be of type `AlgorithmInput`
+    - the button should fall in the relevant accordian (collapsible)
+5. Add algorithm explanation (hover text)
+    - `src/components/AlgorithmExplanation`
+6. Create the algorithm output file in `src/components/algorithmOutputs/NewAlgorithm.jsx`
+7. Add to `src/components/algorithmOutputs/AlgorithmOutput.jsx` in the `components` list

+> Future work may be done to reduce this number of steps.
+It is **not a high priority task** at the moment

 <!---
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.